robertcjoshy/robertcjoshy/README.md

 - 🚀 Learning Backend developemnt.
   - Exploring the ins and outs of Golang and Gin for Web Development.
-  - Navigating through the world of React Router for seamless page transitions.
+  - Navigating through the world of Golang.
-  - Styling with Tailwind CSS to create modern and responsive user interfaces.
   - Building server-side applications with Gin, a powerful Golang web framework.
   - Diving into PostgreSQL for efficient and scalable database management.